• Skip to content

 Directives

 The Angular directive helps us to manipulate the DOM.
-You can change the appearance, behavior or a layout of a DOM element using the Directives.
+You can change a DOM element’s appearance, behavior, or layout using the directives.
 They help you to extend HTML.
 The Angular directives are classified into three categories based on how they behave.
-They are Component, Structural and Attribute Directives
+They are Component, Structural, and Attribute Directives

-The ngFor is an Angular structural directive, which repeats a portion of HTML template once per each item from an iterable list (Collection).
-The ngSwitch allows us to Add/Remove DOM Element.
-It is similar to switch statement of C#.
-The ngIf allows us to Add/Remove DOM Element.
+The ngFor is an Angular structural directive that repeats a portion of the HTML template once per each item from an iterable list (Collection).
+The ngSwitch allows us to Add/Remove DOM elements.
+It is similar to the switch statement of Javascript.
+The ngIf allows us to Add/Remove DOM elements.

 1. Angular Directives